linguistteam/linguist/README.md

-# TranslatorApp
+# Linguist

-WIP mobile app
+Travel anywhere with confidence!